 LASERS continued to utilize the website to deliver information regarding COVID-19 building occupancy limits, appointment availability, and safety protocol for visitors.

 Member Outreach Enhanced

 The Member Services Division focuses on educating members, retirees, and agencies across the state on LASERS retirement options.
-LASERS has continued to make adjustments in light of COVID-19 restrictions and has offered additional service options to its members.
+Carefully emerging from pandemic restrictions, LASERS continues to make adjustments to the services provided to its members.